zekeriyasari/ChaoticCommunications.jl/README.md

 # ChaoticCommunications.jl

-A Package for the Simulations of Chaotic Communications Systems
+A package for the simulations of chaotic communications systems